FOSH-following-demand/Incubator/README.md

 # Build you own incubator

- - If you would like to build the device, get started in the [ADD LINK HERE]
+ - If you would like to build the device, get started by following the [build documentation](https://github.com/FOSH-following-demand/Incubator/tree/master/documentation/building)
+ - The folders in this repository contain details of the [materials needed](https://github.com/FOSH-following-demand/Incubator/tree/master/hardware/BOM), laser cut design for the enclosure, the Arduino-based [electronics design](https://github.com/FOSH-following-demand/Incubator/tree/master/hardware/electronics) and firmware.
- - If you have questions or suggestions for improvements, please add an issue or make a pull request.
+ - If you have questions or suggestions for improvements, please [add an issue](https://github.com/FOSH-following-demand/Incubator/issues) or make a pull request.

 # Related Links